troychaplin/troychaplin/README.md

 # Hi I'm Troy 👋

-I’m a senior frontend developer who loves designing, developing and building React component libraries and turning them into feature rich custom Gutenberg blocks that seamlessly integrate into the core Gutenberg editing experience.
+I’m a Senior Web Developer at [Carleton University](https://carleton.ca/webservices/), where I lead the development of our enterprise WordPress platform and steward the digital web brand through [Ravens Design System (RDS)](https://github.com/cuweb/rds), a React component library powering a consistent, accessible user experience across the institution’s websites.

-I currently contribute about 10-15 hours a week towards contributions to Gutenberg and the WordPress Developer Blog and I would like to become more involved in the themes and design teams in the future.
-Part of my time is currently sponsored by Kinsta.
+I’m also a passionate WordPress enthusiast who enjoys designing and developing React component libraries and transforming them into feature-rich custom Gutenberg blocks that seamlessly integrate into the editing experience.

-I addition to this I maintain a [Block Accessibility Check](https://wordpress.org/plugins/block-accessibility-checks/) plugin and I enjoy building tools and starter packages aimed to help developers, such as a [multi-block starter plugin](https://github.com/troychaplin/multi-block-starter), and a [monorepo manager](https://github.com/troychaplin/wp-monorepo-manager) for dependency and asset management.
+I contribute 10–15 hours a week to Gutenberg and the WordPress Developer Blog, with part of my time sponsored by [Kinsta](https://kinsta.com/).
+I’m also the maintainer of the [Block Accessibility Check](https://wordpress.org/plugins/block-accessibility-checks/) plugin and enjoy building tools and starter packages to help other developers, including a [multi-block starter plugin](https://github.com/troychaplin/multi-block-starter) plugin and a [monorepo manager](https://github.com/troychaplin/wp-monorepo-manager) for dependency and asset management.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=troychaplin&show_icons=true&theme=github_dark_dimmed)